yennster/yennster.github.io/_posts/2016-09-06-inf-327e-company-overview.md

 ---
-title: INF 327E Tesla Company Overview
+title: INF 327E Project 1 - Tesla Overview
 ---
 ### Business & Product Description
 * Briefly describe their business.
 What are the SIC and NAICS codes (see the header information in EDGAR)?
 Use cross-tables to find the NAICS code if necessary